kastdeur/lilydrum/README.md

  * It's customary to have 4 bars per line for portrait and 8 for landscape... (most of the time this can be accomplished by \break-ing every 8 measures and having enough notes in)

  * rimshot    `defaultnote + cross`
+ * MIDI supporting:
+	- switching sound for Bass, Tenor and Side
+	- rolls (only for Sides)

  * scoop    `\scoop` arrow-right-(diag-up then diag-down)
-[propably start on beginning of note and filter out the last one]
+[propably start on beginning of note and filter out the last one, figure out how to get positions from these notes ]
  * [further flourish symbols](http://www.euspba.org/resource/music/EUSPBA_drums_tenorflourishing.pdf)